There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 Leave Rv 47 by the sign to Mølstrevåg, about 9 km north of Haugesund.
 Follow Rv541 approximately 6 km to the sign to Ryvarden.
 Proceed 1 km to parking in Mølstrevåg.

-But all is not lost.
-After the lighthouse was automated, the old buildings started a new existence as Ryvarden Kulturfyr, with a gallery, cafe, accommodation, and an artist's studio.
-The gallery has several separate exhibitions from April to December, and has become a popular destination also for the local population.
-The gallery is open on Sundays and holidays from Easter to November, and also further days in July and August.
+After the lighthouse was automated (1984), the old buildings started a new existence as Ryvarden Kulturfyr, with a gallery, cafe, accommodation, and an artist’s studio.
+The gallery has several separate exhibitions throughout the season, and has become a popular destination also for the local population.
+The gallery is open on Sundays and holidays from Easter to November, and also further days during the summer season.